TwiN/cat-for-windows/README.md

 It can be compiled for most modern operating systems, but this is intended for use on Windows, since Linux and OSX already have the `cat` utility.

+While Windows has the `type` command, it doesn't support the flags supported by `cat` and the goal of this project is to implement support for these flags.

 ## Usage